 2. A copy of your signed 2018 federal tax return including all schedules and W-2 forms.
 And, a copy of your November 2019 paycheck(s.)
 Please follow the instructions on the School & Student Services (SSS) website to upload the documents directly to SSS by December 31, 2019, for applicants for admission and students re-enrolling with the School.
 Please do not forward a paper copy of these documents directly to The Kinkaid School.

 If you own a business, you must complete the “Business/Farm Statement” on the SSS website.

-All parents who are separated, are divorced, have remarried or have never been married must each separately complete the Parent’s Financial Statement and provide a copy of their 2018 tax return.
+All parents who are separated, are divorced, have remarried or have never been married must each separately complete the Parent’s Financial Statement and provide the required wage and tax documents.